bldl/array-grouping-impl-tutorial/Modules/Module 5/Module5.md

 The lists defined within properties of `obj` can be inherited from Array.prototype as long as we assign the properties safely, this can be done with the `DefineDataProperty(obj, key, val)` function.
 Where the Object to define the property on is obj, the key of the property is key and the value is val.

 To create a standard object (`OrdinaryObject`), the function `std_Object_create(null)` can be used.
-We use `null` to create a standard object.
+The parameter of this function defines the prototype of the Object created, so we use `null` for a null prototype Object.
 Using `std_Object_create` allows us to avoid Monkey-patching issues by using a non "User space" object, the "standard" version of the object passed in the first parameter.

 # **Main Task** Avoid Monkey Patching